Welding & Repair

 Arc Welding Equipment

-The range of Unitor welding and plasma cutting machines are specially designed and made for the maritime environment.
-With the Total Protection device on the welding and plasma cutters, you have reduced the risk of a machine breakdown due to voltage peaks on board the vessel, and the low open circuit voltage (OCV) ensures the safety of your crew.
+The Unitor range of welding and plasma cutting machines are specially designed for the maritime environment.
+Our Total Protection (TP) device reduces the risk of machine breakdown due to voltage peaks, and the built in Voltage Reduction Device (VRD) maintains a low open circuit voltage for enhanced welding safety.
 We also offer the complete range of safety equipment and consumables for welding.

 -